onginnovations/MR_RetailExperienceWorkshop/.md/4-locomoting-around-virtual-showroom.md

 ## Lighting

-Before we build and deploy our project, it important to ensure that our lighting is baked, so that the lights will all appear as they should once we are running our project in the headsets.
+Before we build and deploy our project, it is important to ensure that our lighting is baked, so that the lights will all appear as they should once we are running our project in the headsets.

 1. Navigate to **File** > **Save** to save your scene.